 Smart working is considered as "a way of implementing an employment relationship" carried out in part at the premises of the company and partly at a different location, without a fixed workplace, but within a maximum duration limit of the daily and weekly work hours established by law and the collective bargaining agreement.
-Such a way of implementing the employment relationship must be established by written agreement between the parties, also through organization by phases, cycles and objectives, with the possible use of technological means to carry out the work activity.
+Smart working must be agreed upon in writing, also through organization by phases, cycles and objectives, with the possible use of technological means to carry out the working activity.